Regularization Matters in Policy Optimization: Related Works

 \textbf{Generalization in Deep RL} typically refers to how the model perform in a different environment from the one it is trained on.
 The generalization gap can come from different modes/levels/difficulties of a game \citep{farebrother2018generalization}, simulation vs. real world \citep{tobin2017domain}, parameter variations \citep{pattanaik2018robust}, or different random seeds in environment generation \citep{zhang2018study}.
 There are a number of methods designed to address this issue, e.g., through training the agent over multiple domains/tasks \citep{tobin2017domain,rajeswaran2017towards}, adversarial training \citep{tobin2017domain}, designing model architectures \citep{srouji2018structured}, adaptive training \citep{duan2016rl}, etc. Meta RL~\citep{finn2017model,gupta2018meta,al2017continuous} try to learn generalizable agents by training on many environments drawn from the same family/distribution.
 There are also some comprehensive studies on RL generalization with interesting findings \citep{Zhang2018ADO,zhang2018study,Zhao2019InvestigatingGI,packer2018assessing}, e.g., algorithms performing better in training environment could perform worse with domain shift \citep{Zhao2019InvestigatingGI}.

-Recently, several studies have investigated conventional regularization's effect on generalization. \citet{farebrother2018generalization} shows that in Deep Q-Networks (DQN), $L_2$ regularization and dropout can sometimes bring benefit when evaluated on the same Atari game with mode variations. \citet{cobbe2018quantifying} shows that $L_2$ regularization, dropout, data augmentation, and Batch Normalization can improve generalization performance, but to a less extent than entropy regularization and $\epsilon$-greedy exploration.
-Different from those studies, we focus on regularization's effect in the same environment, a more direct goal compared with generalization, yet on which conventional regularizations are under-explored.
+Recently, several studies have investigated conventional regularization's effect on generalization across tasks. \citep{farebrother2018generalization} shows that in Deep Q-Networks (DQN), $L_2$ regularization and dropout are sometime beneficial when evaluated on the same Atari game with mode variations. \citep{cobbe2018quantifying} shows that $L_2$ regularization, dropout, BN, and data augmentation can improve generalization performance, but to a less extent than entropy regularization and $\epsilon$-greedy exploration.
+Different from those studies, we focus on regularization's effect in the same environment, yet on which conventional regularizations are under-explored.